tnhu/jsface/README.md

 ### Static methods

+jsFace uses $meta as the location for class meta data.
 Static methods are class level methods which you can invoke from both class or class instances. jsFace allows you to specify static methods by declaring them in $meta.statics.

-	jsface.def({
+	jsface.def("Foo", {
 		$meta: {
-			name: "Foo",
 			statics: [ 'sayHi' ]
 		},